Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ➽ Where to stay: If you're on a budget, the Hotel Paradis provides a delightful welcome from its new owners, who go above and beyond to try to help.
 Otherwise, booking.com has plenty of private accommodation in every price range.

-➽ If you'd like to take the scent home with you, the Savonnerie des Bormes sells natural soaps and cosmetics scented with mimosa, of course, but not only.
+➽ If you'd like to take the scent of the mimosa home with you, the Savonnerie des Bormes sells natural soaps and cosmetics scented with mimosa, of course, but not only.

 ➽ Contact the Tourist Office for more information about Bormes-les-Mimosas.